moses-codes/moses-codes/README.md

 ### Hello!
 I'm Steven Moses (😄he/him), a software engineer 👨🏾‍💻, avid concert-goer🎤, literary fiction fan📚, and proud guitar noodler🎸.

 Before 2020 I was a freelance musician, working with hundreds of people to bring countless ideas to life.
-I've taken that creativity & team-oriented spirit to the world of software, bringing cool tech ideas from 0 to 1.
+I've taken that creativity & team-oriented spirit to the world of software.

-fun projects:

 - 📚 ReadingTime - a habit tracker to help schedule daily reading.
 Helped me read over 253 books to date, because reading is what?
 [FUNDAMENTAL!](https://readingtime-nextjs.vercel.app/)
 - 🔎 MeepleMatch - a board game finder for nerds.
 [No more analysis paralysis on game night!](https://meeplematch-blush.vercel.app/en)
 - 🤖 MeepleBot - a backend Discord.js boardgame scheduler, [also for nerds.](https://github.com/moses-codes/meeplebot)
 - 🪄 SpellFinder - a no-frills tool for spellcasters [...yes, also for nerds.](https://steviesspellfinder.netlify.app/)
--
 - 📫 feel free to email me!

 <!--